 When I was talking with my mom about green onion pancakes, she mentioned that she was curious about the ones she had tried in Edmonton, which she had never seen elsewhere.

-I only realized that this donut-style of green onion pancakes is particular to Edmonton after I moved to Vancouver.
+I only realized that this donut-style version is particular to Edmonton after I moved to Vancouver.

 So when I visited Edmonton on our summer trip last year, it was my mission to figure out how to make these in this unique style.

-(Did you know that Edmonton lays claim to green onion pancakes as its "unofficial dish?”)
+Edmonton lays claim to green onion pancakes as its "unofficial dish?"

-For these donut-style green onion pancakes, rather than rolling out the dough into a circle, and coiling it up, the dough is:
+For this donut-style version, rather than rolling out the dough into a circle, and coiling it up, the dough is: